britain

 Thank you for all your good wishes on my last post!
-It's been a whirlwind around here, full of classes and rearranging furniture and counting down the last few weeks before school.
-And I'm suddenly realizing that we only have 7 (7!) weeks left before the baby's due date.
-So while we've been accumulating books… Continue reading Sad Detectives
+It’s been a whirlwind around here, full of classes and rearranging furniture and counting down the last few weeks before school.
+And I’m suddenly realizing that we only have… Continue reading

 By Timothy!

 I really like to listen to stories while I cook.
-Sometimes it's books on tape (Jim Dale narrating Harry Potter? check!), sometimes it's NPR, and lately it's been dramatized mysteries.
-My sister and I grew up listening to dramatized Agatha Christie books and the Basil Rathbone-Nigel Bruce Sherlock Holmes radio plays from the 1940s, so much… Continue reading By Timothy!
+Sometimes it’s books on tape (Jim Dale narrating Harry Potter? check!), sometimes it’s NPR, and lately it’s been dramatized mysteries.
+My sister and I grew up listening to dramatized Agatha… Continue reading

 Colonial Cookbook: The Art of Cookery Made Plain and Easy